neha191091/IWAE/iwae/README.md

-Run experiments.py to train or test the network
+Run experiments.py to train or test the network.
+Use the configuration options.